 Travis earned a Bachelor’s degree in Business Administration and Accounting from Idaho State University and a Masters in Taxation from the University of Denver.
 He is a practicing Certified Public Accountant (CPA).

-Trevor joined the 13D team in July 2015 after more than ten years working in digital media.
+Trevor joined the 13D team in July 2015 after more than twelve years working in digital media.
 His areas of expertise include digital strategy, audience engagement, art direction, and disruptive technologies.

 Prior to 13D, Trevor worked for eight years as a Digital Creative Director at Showtime Networks where he guided strategy and development of digital marketing tactics, building a track record of impactful and award-winning creative.
 His work has been honored with a Producer’s Guild Award nomination, four Emmy Award nominations, and an Oscar nomination.